About Michaels Energy

 Bryce started his career with Michaels in 2005 as an energy engineer, performing energy analyses, energy audits and investment-grade energy studies.
 In 2009, he was promoted into a leadership role managing the Energy Program Engineering department, working very closely with a major client.
 In 2016, Bryce moved into the role of Managing Director of Program Engineering, overseeing all of Michaels Energy’s efficiency program implementation staff and work.
-And in 2020, Bryce moved into the Director of Operations role where he provides operations oversight and leadership, budget and resource management, product development, and client satisfaction.
+In 2020, Bryce moved into the Director of Operations role where he provided operations oversight and leadership, budget and resource management, product development, and client satisfaction.
+And in 2023, Bryce was promoted to VP of Operations.
 Bryce is motivated to build long-term relationships with his employees and clients, and develop new client relationships and future service offerings.

 Bryce earned his Bachelor of Science Degree in Mechanical Engineering, with a minor in Mathematics, from Milwaukee School of Engineering (MSOE).